Australian Bombshell Madi Edwards Wows Fans In Revealing Lingerie

 “Holy smokes,” one fan quipped.

 “So hot.
-Out if this world,” wrote another.
+Out if [sic] this world,” wrote another.

 One admirer told Edwards she was “amazingly gorgeous” and had a “stunning body.”